 As a parent, nothing is more painful or more devastating than watching your child suffer – especially when you know that your child’s injury could have been prevented.
 If your baby suffered an injury while receiving neonatal therapeutic hypothermia treatments, you may have cause to sue to the doctor who performed the procedure, the hospital where the procedure was performed, or other parties whose actions contributed to your baby’s injury.
 Serving families throughout the Miami metropolitan area, Miami birth injury lawyer Prosper Shaked is here to fight for justice for your child.

 Prosper Shaked has extensive experience handling complex birth injury lawsuits in Florida.
 Having conducted dozens of trials, Prosper is a skilled and aggressive litigator who knows how to build your case and maximize your recovery.
-For a free consultation about your family’s legal options after a birth injury in Miami, contact us online today, or call The Law Offices of Prosper Shaked at (305) 690-0244.
+For a free consultation about your family’s legal options after a birth injury in Miami, contact us online today, or call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 We are here 24/7 to help you find answers.

 What is Neonatal Therapeutic Hypothermia?